FloatingFowl/Segtree/README.md

 For running the tests described in `tests/`, run `cmake ..` and `make` as above in the `bin/` directory.
 The executable `tests` is then created in the same directory.

-**The Performance Testing part will be updated soon**.
-Similarly, compile `performance_testing.cpp` and run it for some performance testing.
-Usage is as `./performanceTesting <option> <number of elements>` where `<option>` may be
+Similarly, for performance testing, do the same as above and run `./performancetests <option> <number of elements>` where `<option>` may be
 - 1) Only queries
 - 2) Only updates
 - 3) Queries and Updates

-The operations on the segment tree will equal the number of elements. **The above performance testing mini-section will soon be updated with the current codebase**.
+The operations on the segment tree will equal 10^5.

 ---